This annual list of the best storage unit franchises was revised and updated on May 16, 2023.

 The chain offers clean, reliable, easy self-storage that comes with a 100% satisfaction guarantee.
 Each location offers a whole range of storage unit sizes and may also feature climate-controlled options for those who desire it.
 Leasing is month-to-month and customers must purchase insurance to protect their belongings.

-Founded in 2014 and franchising since 2015, the company website currently lists four locations (two in Connecticut, and one each in New Jersey and Texas), along with a mention that new locations are in the works in eight different states.
+Founded in 2014 and franchising since 2015, the company website currently lists three locations (two in Connecticut, and one in New Jersey), along with a mention that new locations are in the works in eight different states.

 An Important Note About Our Methodology